Harshio1/Crop-disease-detection/README.md

 You can download the dataset from: https://www.kaggle.com/datasets/vipoooool/new-plant-diseases-dataset

-🚀 Steps to Run the Project
+🚀 Steps to Run the Project:

 1️⃣ Download and Upload the Dataset
 Before running the code, download the dataset and upload it to the project folder.